 In absence of information, we are unable to comment in respect of the compliances on the above mentioned other laws.
 As informed the Company has received various show cause notices under other laws.

-We have also examined compliance with the Secretarial Standards issued by The Institute of Company Secretaries of India with respect to Board and General meetings and the same was generally complied.
+We have also examined compliance with the applicable clauses of the following:

+- (i) Secretarial Standards issued by The Institute of Company Secretaries of India with respect to board and general meetings which have been generally complied by the Company.